 Why Should Young People Be Screened for Oral Cancer?

-However, HPV related orapharyngeal and oral cancers are harder to detect than those caused by tobacco.
-The symptoms are not aways obvious to the individual or to professionals, as they are often painless and subtle.
+However, HPV-related oropharyngeal and oral cancers are harder to detect than those caused by tobacco.
+The symptoms are not always obvious to the individual or to professionals, as they are often painless and subtle.
 Also, not all oral cancer screening devices can find these types of cancer.
-The best screening for this purpose, is a tactile and visual exam, performed by a dentis or doctor on a regular basis.
+The best screening for this purpose is a tactile and visual exam, performed by a dentist or doctor on a regular basis.

 Here's what you should know about oral cancers:

-- Early detection can hep ensure successful treatment as there is a 81% five-year survival rate.
+Early detection can help ensure successful treatment as there is an 81% five-year survival rate.

 How to Reduce Your Risk of Oral Cancer